jkutner/jruby-async-servlets-example/README.md

-## Non-Blocking IO with JRuby Servlets
+## Asynchronous Request Processing with JRuby Servlets

 This project demonstrates how to use non-blocking IO with Servlet 3.1 and JRuby